 • Collaborating with stakeholders to gain insight into past projects

-The historical data should go back an adequate length of time that provides a comprehensive reference for the analysis, accounting for economic cycles, shifts in technology, and relevant industry developments.
+The historical data should go back an adequate length of time, providing a comprehensive reference for the analysis, accounting for economic cycles, shifts in technology, and relevant industry developments.

 Gathering this historical data is crucial in making informed business or project proposals and ensuring that decisions are based on concrete and factual evidence.